greenbugx/greenbugx/README.md

 ## 🔧 What I’m Currently Working On
 - Building **EasyLang**, an English-like programming language
-- Developing **search dork generators**, scrapers, and vulnerability-testing utilities
-- Improving my understanding of **machine learning fundamentals** (loss, weights, epochs, model behavior)
 - Learning more about **APIs** and backend structures
-- Creating responsive, lightweight websites for different clients
+- Creating responsive, lightweight websites

 ---